StevenDavid/lambda-layer-tokenization/README.md

  1. Access to the above mentioned AWS services within AWS Account
  2. Familiarity with **python**  programming language is recommended as the application code is written in python.

- **Note** *In this module, we will replace the value of variable to values identified in the previous steps so it will help if you can save the identified values to some TextEditor.
-Also, It is recommended to use TextEditor to update the command with replaced values before running the code.*
+ **Note** In this module, we will replace the value of variable to values identified in the previous steps so it will help if you save the identified values to some TextEditor

  ## Architecture Diagram
  ![Architecture](images/Lambda-Layer.png)